Carolyn Wisniewski, Director

 Daniel M. Environmental Engineering

 Hello, my name is Daniel Mendoza and I am obtaining my M.S. in Environmental Engineering.
 I received my B.S. in Environmental Science from UC Berkeley, where, under the Civil Engineering Department, I served as a teaching assistant for 2 years and head teaching assistant for 1 year.
 As a TA, I aimed to incorporate different avenues of learning to promote learning in students from different backgrounds, and I hope to continue that trend here at UIUC.
 Language(s): English.

 Eileen W. Linguistics

 This is my second semester working at the Writers Workshop.
 I have experience as a teaching assistant for Spanish tutoring lessons and am currently pursuing a certification in Teaching English as a Second Language.
 When not at the Writers Workshop I work at the Intensive English Institute on campus.
-Language(s): English and Hindi.
+Language(s): English, Spanish, and Hindi.